Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 The Test score is :  82.74%
 ```

 The score is quite low compared to the Random Forest results we obtained above.
 Lets see if the optimization improves the results.
-I will do a grid search on the regularization parameter C and check if the l1 regularization us required or l2.
+I will do a grid search on the regularization parameter `C` and check if the `l1` regularization us required or `l2`.

 ```
 param_dist = dict({'C' : np.logspace(-3,3,7), "penalty":["l1","l2"]})